gully/decotengu/doc/design.rst

 the library.

 The :class:`decotengu.model.ZH_L16_GF` abstract class implements ZH-L16
-Buhlmann decompression model with gradient factors by Eric Baker (ZH-L16-GF).
+Buhlmann decompression model with gradient factors by Erik Baker (ZH-L16-GF).
 It receives pressure of depth and time information to calculate tissues gas loading and is used by DecoTengu engine to calculate ascent ceiling limits.